Frequently Asked Questions

 The majority of INTERLINK students are undergraduate or graduate students preparing to attend colleges and universities in the U. S. A few are professionals who enroll in the program to improve their language proficiency for personal and professional reasons.
 Students come from all major geographic regions of the world, including Africa, Europe, the Middle East, Latin America, and Southeast Asia.

-Do students who finish INTERLINK need TOEFL?
+Do students who finish INTERLINK need TOEFL or IELTS?

 Click here to read more about the TOEFL waiver.